quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part34_Classical_Condi.md

 Key differences include:
 - For LMS, input vectors can have any real numbers as components.
-- The step-size parameter \(\alpha\) in LMS does not depend on the input vector or stimulus identity.
+- The step-size parameter $\alpha$ in LMS does not depend on the input vector or stimulus identity.

 In the Rescorla-Wagner model:
 - Only associative strengths corresponding to present CS components are updated.